The Surprise Wedding Anniversary Party

 I made Mr & Mrs and Will & Lori biscuits which looked fabulous.
 I used my new drinks dispenser from Marks and Spencer’s for the pimms, cut up 2 kilograms of strawberries and made little flags which looked fabulous in the sandwiches.

 There was a huge amount of food.
 I couldn’t let all the guests go hungry and I love making and baking as you all know.
 Even with all the food I forgot to eat during the party.
-There were lots of lovely things with a Vietnamese theme as my mum and dad went there for their 25th anniversary holiday including spring rolls, prawn crackers and chicken skewers.
+There were lots of lovely things with a Vietnamese theme.
+This was because my mum and dad went there for their 25th anniversary holiday.
+I included spring rolls, prawn crackers and chicken skewers.
 Also there was food with a Mediterranean theme with tomatoes, olives and anitpasti goodies and of course a few good English favourites like ham sandwiches, cress and cucumber sandwiches and cheesecakes.

 I bought this fabulous heart candle holder to decorate the kitchen island with the flowers and the cake.

 I was hoping for good weather and with that in mind bought 100 metres of fairy lights in 2 x 50metre pieces.
-I strung them up between the house (using clamps) and a metal bar backdrop stand I borrowed from my dad.
-I found the fabulous pom poms from lakeland in the first week I started planning and colours for the party came from them; white, light blue and purple.
+To hang them I strung them up between the house (using clamps) and a metal bar backdrop stand.
+Borrowed from my dad.
+I found the fabulous pom poms from lakeland in the first week I started planning.
+The colours for the party came from them; white, light blue and purple.
 The pom poms looked fabulous with the lights as a canopy.
 If it had rained I did not have a plan, so I was very lucky the rain stopped.

 I love the pom poms!